Athens Lysicrates monument

 Location: Plaka

-The Monument of Lysicrates in Athens, Greece: In the neighborhood of Plaka, few steps from the Acropolis Museum, there is the Choragic Monument of Lysicrates.
 This monument was erected by the choregos Lysicrates to commemorate the award of the first prize in 335/334 BC to one of the performances that he had sponsored.
 The word choregos actually means sponsor in Greek.

-Choregoi were a very important and honorary title for the ancient Athenians.
-They actually sponsored the expenses and preparations of dramatic and musical performances during the festivals of Athens.
-When costs were not covered by the state, choregoi were appointed to pay the costs of costumes, masks, rehearsal costs, scene painting, sound effects and generally all the costs associated with a performance.
+Choregos was a very important title for ancient Athenians.
+Choregi actually sponsored the expenses and preparations of dramatic and musical performances during the festivals of Athens.
+When costs were not covered by the state, choregi were appointed to pay the costs of costumes, masks, rehearsal costs, scene painting, sound effects and generally all the costs associated with a performance.

-Choregoi were wealthy Athenians and it was considered an honor to take up this duty.
+Choregi were wealthy Athenians and it was considered an honor to take up this duty.
 In fact, the prizes for drama at the festival competitions of Athens were awarded jointly to the playwright and the choregos.
-To celebrate their victory, choregoi used to build monuments along the path leading to the Ancient Theatre of Dionysus, located at the foot of the Acropolis, where drama festivals would take place.
+To celebrate their victory, choregi used to build monuments along the path leading to the Ancient Theatre of Dionysus, located at the foot of the Acropolis, where drama festivals would take place.

 How to get there

-There are many ways to reach the Monument of Lysicrates, from any location in Athens.
+There are many ways to reach the Monument of Lysicrates from any location in Athens.

-Private transfers: We recommend using an online pre-booked Athens transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 693 881 8288, 0030 694 597 2090, 0030 690 943 9292 or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: (0030) 18288, (0030) 18222, (0030) 18180.
+You can also book your taxi online.

 Map